 Knit this flower in the round and you’ll save a lot time on finishing.
 If you want to create an entire group of lavender, you can insert wires into the stems to help them stand upright.
 Want to make an entire bouquet?
 Check out the designer’s Knitting Flowers E-Book that includes ten different flower patterns, including this lavender one.

-Photo via Bluprint member madmonkeyknits
+Photo via Craftsy member madmonkeyknits

 5. Poppy Flower Buttonhole Accessory